magentanova/conways-game-of-life/README.md

 ## Motivation

 I wrote this implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) for fun because I am very interested in the question of how complex self-organizing patterns emerge from far simpler conditions.
-It seems to me to be one of the most fundamental questions we can ask about our realities.
+It seems to me to be one of the most fundamental questions we can ask about our reality.
 Writing and observing Conway's Game seemed like a great way of exploring this problem on a personal level, on the smallest scale that I've been made aware of.

 ## How it works